-BACHMAN'S WARBLER (Vermivora bachmanii) Formerly (EXTINCT?)
+BACHMAN'S WARBLER (Vermivora bachmanii) (PROBABLY EXTINCT)

-It is entirely possible, even likely, that Bachman's Warbler (pronounced "back-man", after the Rev. John Bachman of Charleston, SC) is now extinct, although occaional sightings are still reported (and there is, of course, a recent record from Cuba).
-In Louisiana these are all too frequently of females, which are not easy to identify, although to be fair, they have generally been on dates when the bulk of the individuals migrating would be females, i.e., in late spring.
+It is nearly certain that Bachman's Warbler (pronounced "back-man", after the Rev. John Bachman of Charleston, SC), is now extinct, although occasional sightings are still reported.
 Although there is no evidence that Bachman's Warbler ever bred in Southeast Louisiana, there is much excellent swamp habitat in which it might have, and certainly many moved through the area in spring as late as the 1890s (see below).
 Remsen has recently suggested (as had Meanley earlier) that Bachman's Warbler may have been a "bamboo specialist", and has vanished as the formerly extensive canebrakes have disappeared.

-Gailbraith, who was from Hoboken, N.J., was collecting birds for the millinery trade when he obtained the records below, which were the first U.S. records for over half a century.
+Gailbraith, who was from Hoboken, N.J., was collecting birds for the millinery trade when he obtained the records below, which themselves were the first U.S. records for over half a century.
 A useful article on plumage variation in specimens of Bachman's Warblers is Hamel and Gauthreaux (1982).
 It is interesting that Audubon's plate of Bachman's Warbler also includes a specimen of the plant Franklinia alatamaha; neither species, the bird or the plant, certainly exists in the wild.
 No certain record exists for Louisiana since 1925.
 The records span the period Feb.
 27 to May 4, making it one of the earliest migrants, basically ariving at the same time as the Parula Warbler.

-As an aside, it would be very interesting to be sure of the validity of Galbraith's records, both as to identification and to numbers, but no additional information is likely to be forthcoming at this remove.
+As an aside, it would be very interesting to be sure of the validity of Galbraith=s records, both as to identification and to numbers, but no additional information is likely to be forthcoming at this remove.